bharath12b5/mvn-linux/Building-NGINX.md

 *    Ubuntu 16.04 has `1.10.0`

-The instructions provided below specify the steps to build NGINX version 1.10.1 on Linux on the IBM z Systems for RHEL 6.7/7.1/7.2, SLES 11-SP3/12/12-SP1 and Ubuntu 16.04.
+The instructions provided below specify the steps to build NGINX version 1.10.2 on the IBM z Systems for RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1/12-SP2 and Ubuntu 16.04/16.10.

 _**General Notes:**_
-_i) When following the steps below please use a standard permission user unless otherwise specified._
+ * When following the steps below please use a standard permission user unless otherwise specified._

-_ii) A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._
+ * A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._

-### Downloading, Building and Installing NGINX 1.10.1
+### Downloading, Building and Installing NGINX 1.10.2

 1. Install dependencies as needed for the specific platform

-    RHEL 6.7
+    RHEL 6.8

     ```source-shell
     sudo yum -y install pcre-devel wget tar xz gcc make zlib-devel
     ```
-    RHEL 7.1/7.2
+    RHEL 7.1/7.2/7.3

     ```source-shell
     sudo yum -y install pcre-devel wget tar gcc make zlib-devel
     ```

-    SLES 11-SP3/12/12-SP1
+    SLES 11-SP4/12/12-SP1/12-SP2

     ```source-shell
     sudo zypper install -y pcre-devel wget tar gcc make zlib-devel
     ```

-    Ubuntu 16.04
+    Ubuntu 16.04/16.10

     ```source-shell
 	sudo apt-get update